arsfeld/cv/resume.typ

 )

 #resume-item[
-  - Established and led a new DevOps team to centralize and improve deployment processes
-  - Implemented comprehensive observability and streamlined deployment pipelines using #strong("ArgoCD")
+  - Established and led a 5-person DevOps team, implementing observability and deployment pipelines with #strong("ArgoCD") and #strong("Kubernetes")
-  - Led the successful migration from #strong("Node.js") to #strong(".NET") for improved performance
+  - Led migration from #strong("Node.js") to #strong(".NET") and transitioned #strong("Kafka")-based systems to cloud-native architecture
-  - Orchestrated the transition of #strong("Kafka")-based systemd to cloud-native architecture while managing Stats and Leaderboards systems
 ]

 #resume-entry(